Osteopathy & Physiotherapy

 Denise believes that appropriate early intervention for babies and children and support for their caregivers is all about preventative medicine; helping families and the very young, who are growing and developing, to achieve their full potential.

-She also believes that humans, in general, have the biological resources to respond to, and deal with, various life challenges.
+She also believes that people, in general, have the biological resources to respond to, and deal with, various life challenges.
 However, social stresses and some physical and emotional traumatic experiences can have cumulative and far reaching negative effects on an individual’s wellbeing and quality of life.
 Hence treatment is not only important for injury recovery but to build resilience through understanding, body awareness, and ongoing self-management strategies such as TRE, EEL, and fitting of Prokinetics foot orthoses.
 [Denise is a provider of Prokinetics posture correction insoles that work on a dynamic basis to stimulate and strengthen the feet.
 For further information see http://www.prokineticsaustralia.com.au/]

 Making an appointment